 Bristol Law Centre’s free law clinic is key to our commitment to access to justice.
 The clinic runs Tuesday evening from 6-8pm.
 Advice is available for:

-Appointments are for one-off face to face meetings, for Bristol City and B&NES Residents only.
+Appointments are for one-off phone advice, for Bristol City and B&NES Residents only.
 To check if you are a resident, type in your postcode here.

 If you have a family law issue where someone is in immediate danger please contact a law firm, police or other agency urgently.

 This is located at the Civil Justice Centre in Bristol.
 The project provides a range of help and support (but does not give legal advice).
 This includes: providing information and support; helping people access free legal advice; discussing settling issues without going to court; explaining how the courts work; help in filling in court forms and organise court papers; help plan what to say in court; accompany the LIP into court and take notes and help afterwards.

 They operate a drop in service between 9.30- 4.30 Monday – Friday.
 This is open to anyone facing proceedings at the CJC.

 LIP Service – for Bristol Civil Justice Centre

 Students from the universities in Bristol hold information sessions where they explain about the court procedure, what a person can expect in court and what a person needs to do in preparation for a court hearing, people will also be given a tour of the court.

 Bristol Family Law Advice Scheme

 Offers half hour face to face appointments with pro-bono lawyers, for people involved or likely to be involved in a Family Court case about arrangements for children at the CJC.
 This service is co-ordinated by the PSU ( above) and you will need to make an appointment with them.